shanzi/autoHEADER/README.md

 ## Introduction

 autoHEADER is a vim helper plugin for easier inserting comment header block contains varies of infomation.
-For example, a typical python comment header block may be like this:
+For example, a typical python comment header block may like this:

     #! /usr/bin/env python